TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version v2024.09.20.459 (20 September, 2024)
 ### Changes
 * 'Estimated total' in Databases > Deals has been renamed to 'Total Deals';
+* Execution issues on the Binance Futures maker have been resolved;

 ## Version v2024.09.17.663 (17 September, 2024)
 ### Changes